Respect what you and your horse are capable of

 Like humans, horses need to go through grade school first.
 Be content with with baby steps, because you’ll accomplish more in bonding and trust with your horse.
 This is how you teach horses to believe in you, and why they’ll try any obstacle – just for you.
 It will be because you taught them to trust you.
 It means a huge responsibility on you, which comes back to my original statement: respect what you and your horse are capable of.
 Trying to do much too soon backfires.

 Here’s my best example of training the slow, but sure way.
-We encountered a scary obstacle at a trail competition.
-My horse JD, had certainly never been through a fog-filled deep ditch.
-But because of teaching trust, and not pushing him before he was ready, he carefully felt his way.
+We encountered an intimidating obstacle at a trail competition.
+My horse, JD, had certainly never been through a deep, fog-filled ditch.
+Not the usual sort of thing you practice for!
+But because of establishing trust and being patient on his training, he did not refuse.
+JD carefully felt his way through that scary ditch without any urging.

 I was beyond proud!